Skip to Content

 • Siblings (if you are age 21 or older)

 If the relative is inside the US and he or she is a spouse or unmarried child under age 21, they can be admitted to the US on a non-immigrant K-3 or K-4 visa while awaiting a decision on the Form I-130 petition.
-Kanu &Associates, P.C., can help you to fill out the paperwork to obtain such a visa.
-After getting a visa number, the relative will then submit an application to Register Permanent Residence or Adjust Status, which adjusts their status to that of a permanent resident.
+Kanu & Associates, P.C., can help you to fill out the paperwork to obtain such a visa.
+After getting a visa number, the relative will then apply to Register Permanent Residence or Adjust Status, which adjusts their status to that of a permanent resident.

 If the relative is outside the US, the petition will be sent to the National Visa Center, which will then forward the petition to the US consulate in the relative’s geographic area.
 The consulate’s office will notify the relative when the visa is ready.